Do Suffering Bottoms Go To Heaven?

 “Don’t go around flirting recklessly.”

-This is crazy, definitely a crazy stunt—so why do I feel drawn in?
+What is this, it’s definitely a crazy act, so why do I feel sucked in?

-Gyu-yeon stared at Naru with a blank expression and squeezed his eyes shut.
-His head swam.
-He’d drained the other’s spirit, and it was ridiculous and almost funny that he himself was so serious.
+Gyu-yeon, staring at Naru with a vacant face, squeezed his eyes shut.
+His head was getting dizzy.
+He drained the other’s spirit, and it was ridiculous and funny that he himself was so serious.

 Reading Settings